 Make Your Company’s M&A Deal Succeed with Legal Due Diligence

-Because companies are complex entities, M&A due diligence can be pretty complicated.
+Because companies are complex entities, merger and acquisition (M&A) due diligence can be complicated.
 It’s not a process that a business owner can do alone.
-Instead, you will have an M&A transaction team to handle different parts of the deal.
+M&A transaction teams handle different parts of the deal.

 A critical part of M&A due diligence is legal review.
 For this, you need to get an experienced attorney involved as early as possible.

-“The best time to prepare to sell your business is when you’re not looking to sell your business,” says Faust.
+“The best time to prepare to sell your business is when you’re not looking to sell your business,” Faust adds.
 “That way, you’re not scrambling if you receive an unsolicited but appealing offer.”

 The Purpose of M&A Due Diligence: Buyer’s Standpoint

-“From a buyer’s standpoint, the goal of the due diligence process is to confirm that the business being acquired (whether it’s a stock or asset deal) matches the buyer’s expectation and that the business supports the purchase price the buyer is paying,” says Faust.
+“From a buyer’s standpoint, the goal of the due diligence process is to confirm that the business being acquired — whether it’s a stock purchase or asset deal — matches the buyer’s expectation and that the business supports the purchase price the buyer is paying,” says Faust.
 “At this point in the deal timeline, the buyer has received very limited information about the business and has based a purchase price on that limited information.
 The buyer is looking for deal validation.”

 Due diligence is a collective effort.
 It’s a divide-and-conquer approach by your deal team.
 Lawyers are an integral part of that team.
 Lawyers are trained to spot issues and typically take the lead on legal matters.
 Other members of the team are more likely to review financial matters.

-From the seller’s standpoint, the goal is to ensure that all key information about the business is readily available so the M&A transaction can be conducted as efficiently as possible.
+From the seller’s standpoint, the strategic goal is to ensure that all key information about the business is readily available to conduct the M&A transaction as efficiently as possible.

 “If the seller is well prepared, the due diligence process can enhance the seller’s credibility with the buyer,” Faust says.
 “On the other hand, if the seller’s due diligence responses are slow or incomplete, the buyer may start doubting whether it wants to complete the transaction, or at least at the original purchase price.”